Skip to main content

 • How to make comps work for you

-What is a real estate comp?
-As a new homebuyer, you may have heard a real estate agent refer to it when you started looking for a home or read the word on a real estate website.
-Let's take a look at real estate comps, what they are, who uses them, and how to scout them out on your own.
+As a homebuyer, you may have heard a real estate agent refer to "comps" when you started looking for a home or read the word on a real estate website.
+Let's take a look at real estate comps, what they are and how to scout them out on your own.

 What are comps in real estate?

-Real estate comparable sales, or “comps” for short, determine a home’s fair market value using recently sold homes that are similar to the property you plan to buy or sell.
-Comps will show you the recent sale prices or rental rates of homes that have similar location, size, condition and property to the home you’re buying, selling or renting.
+Real estate comparable sales, or comps for short, determine a home's fair market value using recently sold homes in the area that are similar to the property you plan to buy or sell.
+Comps will show you the recent sale prices or rental rates of homes that have similar location, size, condition and property to the home you're buying, selling or renting.

 Who uses real estate comps?